Release process

 crates.io publishing

 On very rare cases, the Cargo team may decide to manually publish a new release to crates.io.
 For example, this may be necessary if there is a problem with the current version that only affects API users, and does not affect the cargo binary shipped in the stable release.
 In this situation, PRs should be merged to the associated stable release branch in the cargo repo (like rust-1.70.0) that fix the issue and bump the patch version of the affected package.
-Then someone with permissions (currently a subset of the Cargo team, or the Release team) should publish it manually using cargo publish.
+Then you need to work with the Release Team to get a release published to crates.io.1

 Beta backports